mui/material-ui/docs/data/material/guides/material-3-components/material-3-components.md

 You can try out Material UI's MD3 components as they're developed using the `@mui/material-next` package.

 :::warning
-The MD3 components are currently in alpha and subject to change.
+The Material 3 components are currently in alpha and subject to change.
 :::

 ## Supported components